AlanSmythDeaf/deafchat/README.md

 ## Database Design

 Entity Relationship Diagrams (ERD) help to visualize database architecture before creating models.
 Understanding the relationships between different tables can save time later in the project.
+I use canva to create the erd and few changes were made by category toward the end

 ```python
 class Post(models.Model):